-Draft report clarifications and corrective action requests by validation team Ref. to table 2 Summary of project owner response Validation team conclusion pelletizing process (not accounting the energy from the coal in pellet feed).
-Moreover, as a conservative measure, we have assumed that 20% of the energy in the pelletizing process (not accounting the energy from the coal in pellet feed) will be supplied by RFO (backup).
+Draft report clarifications and corrective Ref. to Summary of project owner response Validation team conclusion action requests by validation team table 2 to the fact that natural gas will main source of energy in the pelletizing process (not accounting the energy from the coal in pellet feed).
+Moreover, as a conservative measure, we have assumed that 20% of the energy in the pelletizing process (not accounting the energy from the coal in pellet feed) will be supplied by RFO (backup). object of project.
 Therefore this CL is closed.
 CL 11 Although the estimation of CERs appears to e conservative considering the equivalent energy efficiency of furnaces with fuel oil and gas, for estimation purpose the manufacturers' specification should be used or it needs to be demonstrated that efficiency of the elemental process will not change due to fuel switch or that changes will be negligible (methodology).
 B.5.2 PP's apologize for any confusion caused.
 The statement that "energy efficiency for the processes fired with natural gas is higher to that situation in which coal and RFO are combusted" is not necessarily true.
 As stated, in the PDD "efficiency was/will be calculated as the ratio resulting of the subtraction of the total energy inputs minus thermal losses divided by total energy input.
 These parameters, in turn, were calculated according to the enthalpy of the chemical reactions taking place during the induration process (fuel oxidation, formation of CaO.Fe 2 O 3 , 2CaO.Fe 2 O 3 and CaO.SiO 2 , oxidation of magnetite and oxidation of FeO from goethite, degradation of goethite and calcination of carbonates), the heating of the exhausted gases, the heating of the pellets and the vaporization of water.
 Such calculations are based on the monitored chemical composition and net calorific values of the fuels, on the chemical composition of the pellet-feed, raw pellets and indurated pellets and on the typical temperatures, flow rates and chemical composition of the exhausted gases.
 Other operational parameters, such as the average mass ratio between iron ore input and indurated pellet production (dry basis), the average mass ratio between raw pellets and indurated pellets, indurated pellet production, cool air intake and its moisture content are also taken into account".
-Hence efficiency is influenced by a plethora of other parameter not necessarily related to the oxidation efficiency of fuels (related to the statement that "energy efficiency for the processes fired with natural gas is higher to that situation in As evidenced by the reviewed PDD and the justification, it was clarified that the same endurance furnace efficiency fuelled with natural gas and with coal/RFO was considered only for baseline estimation, the actual efficiency will be considered into the monitoring plan.
+Hence efficiency is influenced by a plethora of other parameter not necessarily related to the oxidation efficiency of fuels (related to the statement that "energy efficiency for the As evidenced by the reviewed PDD and the justification, it was clarified that the same endurance furnace efficiency fuelled with natural gas and with coal/RFO was considered only for baseline estimation, the actual efficiency will be considered into the monitoring plan.
 Therefore this CL is closed